kavithabaskaran/CucumberProject/README.md

 ### Framework used

-- Mavenaven
+- Maven
 - Selenium
-- BDD Cucumber
+- Cucumber BDD framework
 - Page Object Model
+- TestNG
-- Java TestNG
+- Java

 ---------------------------------------------------
 ### How to run the test

 Prerequisite: The following software required to be installed in your system

-- java 1.8
+- Java 1.8
-- maven 3.6.2
+- Maven 3.6.2
-- chromedriver
+- Chromedriver

 ### Project set up